LightBDD/LightBDD/README.md

   I want to login into system

 SCENARIO: [Ticket-1] Successful login
+  STEP 1/6: GIVEN user is about to login...
-  STEP 1/6: Given user is about to login
+  STEP 1/6: GIVEN user is about to login (Passed after <1ms) STEP 2/6: AND user entered valid login...
-  STEP 1/6: Passed after <1ms
-  STEP 2/6: Given user entered valid login
+  STEP 2/6: AND user entered valid login (Passed after <1ms) STEP 3/6: AND user entered valid password...
-  STEP 2/6: Passed after <1ms
-  STEP 3/6: Given user entered valid password
+  STEP 3/6: AND user entered valid password (Passed after <1ms) STEP 4/6: WHEN user clicked login button...
-  STEP 3/6: Passed after <1ms
-  STEP 4/6: When user clicked login button
+  STEP 4/6: WHEN user clicked login button (Passed after <1ms) STEP 5/6: THEN login is successful...
-  STEP 4/6: Passed after <1ms
-  STEP 5/6: Then login is successful
+  STEP 5/6: THEN login is successful (Passed after <1ms) STEP 6/6: AND welcome message is returned containing user name...
-  STEP 5/6: Passed after <1ms
-  STEP 6/6: Then welcome message is returned containing user name STEP 6/6: Passed after 8ms
-  SCENARIO RESULT: Passed after 13ms
+  STEP 6/6: AND welcome message is returned containing user name (Passed after 8ms) SCENARIO RESULT: Passed after 12ms

 FEATURE: [Story-2] Invoice feature
   In order to pay for products